Desk Tops for Standing Desks | The Ultimate Guide

 What is Solid Wood vs. Engineering Wood?

 This is the more interesting question.
-Solid wood, just like it sounds, is made from a single plank of wood with no glues or layers.
-Solid wood tops are generally the most expensive because there are only so many large, uniform pieces available out of a single tree where there are no knots or other defects.
+Actual, real solid wood, just like it sounds, is made from a single plank of wood with no glues or layers.
+Tops like these are extraordinarily expensive because there are only so many desktop-sized, uniform pieces available out of a single tree where there are no knots or other defects.
 These can usually only be sourced locally.

 Engineered woods, on the other hand, are a completely different animal.
 They are made from layers.
 Usually the natural wood is only used on the top, bottom and sides; in the middle are crisscross layers of cheaper wood to give the desk top strength without breaking the bank.
 This is somewhat similar to a veneer top, where a very thin sheet of natural wood is glued to an MDF core and then laminated with protective clear coating.
 In some cases—like on really high end conference tables—veneers can even be rounded at the edges for a nicer look, though for the most part veneer tops are as rectangular as HPL tops.

 Is Bamboo Really a Solid Wood?

 Don’t let sleazy online marketers fool you.
 Bamboo is a grass, not a tree.
 It requires an immense amount of energy, water and adhesives to re-form bamboo into a wood desktop.
-While numerous online marketers promote bamboo as an environmentally sensible choice for a desk top, this is a complete sham.
+While numerous e-commerce sites promote bamboo as an environmentally sensible choice for a desk top, this is a complete and utter sham.
 While bamboo can be grown quickly and very cheaply turned into wood products in China (where’s there’s no EPA to stop them from destroying the environment in the process) it leaves a scourge on the planet unlike most any other desk top material you can choose.
 Read more about this in our primer on Bamboo Standing Desks – Separating Truth From Fiction in Environmental Claims.